guillfay/formations-ia-automatants/README.md

-# formations-ia-automatants
-Formations IA by Automatants
+# Formations IA by Automatants